NickyRahman/week2ResearchRepoDemo/reflective-prompts.md

 **OOP** stands for **Object Oriented Programming**, a programming paradigm that relies on the concept of classes and objects.
 It is used to structure a software program into simple, reusable pieces of code blueprints (usually called classes), which are used to create individual instances of objects.
 There are many object-oriented programming languages including JavaScript, C++, Java, and Python (https://www.educative.io/blog/object-oriented-programming).

 ### 20. Are you using the canvas content?
 Do you find it helpful or tedious?
+Yes, I am.
+I am going through the Learning Modules and referring to the Assignments, the Announcements and chats/commets left by students and Tutors.
+I find the Canvas quite helpful especially with the documentations and modules for the courses I am taking.

 ### 21. Which parts of the work did you find tedious?
+I did not find any part part of the course too tedious.
+Sure, some parts are hard to grasp, but it just required me to do extra learning and practicing.

 ### 22. What is polymorphism?
+Polymorphism is one of the core concepts of object-oriented programming (OOP) and describes situations in which something occurs in several different forms.
+In computer science, it describes the concept that you can access objects of different types through the same interface.
+Each type can provide its own independent implementation of this interface (https://stackify.com/oop-concept-polymorphism/).

-### Did you hear a self critical voice in your head throughout the process of learning during this last few weeks?
+### 23. Did you hear a self critical voice in your head throughout the process of learning during this last few weeks?
 What did it say to you?
 Do you believe what it said?

-### What is an MVP?
+### 24. What is an MVP?
 How would you describe it to a group of 6 year olds?
+**MVP** stands for **minimum viable product**.
+A minimum viable product (MVP) is a development technique in which a new product or website is developed with sufficient features to satisfy early adopters.
+The final, complete set of features is only designed and developed after considering feedback from the product's initial users.
+Explaining to a 6 year old,..
+I HAVE NO IDEA...

-### What is the hardest problem you have solved so far?
+### 25. What is the hardest problem you have solved so far?
+Explaining MVP to 6-year olds.

-### What is pair programming?
+### 26. What is pair programming?
+**Pair programming** is an agile **software development technique** in which two programmers work together at one workstation.
+One, the **driver**, writes code while the other, the **observer or navigator**, reviews each line of code as it is typed in.
+The two programmers switch roles frequently (Wikipedia).

-### What are you looking forward to learning about programming?
+### 27. What are you looking forward to learning about programming?
+Coding in Python, building games and websites.

-### What is conscious listening?
+### 28. What is conscious listening?

-### What is a variable?
+### 29. What is a variable?

-### What programming languages are you interested in learning?
+### 30. What programming languages are you interested in learning?
 Why?

-### What is something kind that someone has done for you?
+### 31. What is something kind that someone has done for you?

-### If you were describing programming to someone who knows nothing about it, what would you say?
+### 32. If you were describing programming to someone who knows nothing about it, what would you say?

-### Which parts of this course made you feel doubtful of your own innate ability?
+### 33. Which parts of this course made you feel doubtful of your own innate ability?

-### What is a fixed mindset?
+### 34. What is a fixed mindset?

 ### What is something kind you have done for someone else?